ibm-cloud-docs/watson/getting-started-keyservice.md

     These other authorizations might exist because the {{site.data.keyword.watson}} service can create delegated policies from the authorization that you created.

 The {{site.data.keyword.watson}} instance can no longer access the data because no authorizations exist to access the key.
-For more information, search for [Remove an authorization](/docs/iam?topic=iam-serviceauth#remove-auth) in "Granting access between services".
+For more information, search for [Removing an authorization](/docs/account?topic=account-serviceauth#remove-auth) in "Using authorizations to grant access between services".

 ### Restore temporary access
 {: #keyservice-restore-access}